wndxlori/wndx.com/_posts/2019-03-13-only-fools.md

 I'm not going to tell you not to code.
 But you shouldn't be creating your product.
 Not YET.
 Go ahead and play.
 Figure out HOW to do things.
-It's a nice break from the more challenging work of dealing with people ðŸ˜‰.
+It's a nice break from the more challenging work of dealing with people í ½í¸‰.

 Starting with an audience, instead of an idea is great.
 But there is an easier way than going out and pitching your idea to random strangers.
 That's where Step 1 of the Six Steps